Table of Contents

 However, even smaller companies can benefit from the added rules provided in the accrual system, so you may want to voluntarily work with accrual accounting from the start.

 Revenue is recorded when it is earned and not when the cash is received.
-If you have earned revenue but a client has not yet paid their bill, then you report your earned revenue in the accounts receivable journal, which is an asset.
+If you have earned revenue but a client has not yet paid their bill, then you report your earned revenue in the accounts receivable journal, which refers to the record of money owed to a business by its customers and is classified as an asset.

 When is unearned revenue recognized?